Fitting and Interpreting the Latent Actor-Partner Interdependence Model (L-APIM)

 For this exemplar, we use the commitmentQ

-dataset from
+dataset from dySEM

-dySEM, collected using the “global” version of items for relationship
+, collected using the “global” version of

 data set used in the exemplar for the CDFM,